RosettaHS/OrionAPI/docs/Application Structure.md

 A good example of a correct use of this directory would be a Graphical Application that stores the icons for the buttons, and localised text within this directory, and those files are created and stored within the directory prior to release (meaning the Application does not generate these files during operation).

+Another good example would be the Manual App in Orion, since it stores all of the documentation markdown files (such as this very file) internally within `static/`

 **[OrionAPI refers to this directory as `OAPP_STATICPATH`]**

 ### data/\<username\>